- 1.63k views

 - Charter a private boat tour of Fjallsarlon Glacier Lagoon.

-- Due to longer daylight hours and warmer temperatures some ice caves in the region are more dangerous at certain times of year.
-Precautions must be taken to insure safety when visiting those ice caves.
+- Due to longer daylight hours and warmer temperatures some ice caves in the region are more dangerous at certain times of the year.
+Precautions must be taken to ensure safety when visiting those ice caves.

 - Due to the vast network of hiking trails, the remoteness of some of the locations, and the general ruggedness of the terrain and weather, trails can be treacherous.
 Hike with caution.

 - Be sure to take appropriate equipment with you, good hiking boots or trail shoes are advisable as the terrain can be quite rugged in places.
 Use common sense, and be particularly careful when trails are wet or icy.

 - Size: 13,920 km²

 - Elevation: 2,109.6 meters at its highest peak.

 - Best Season to visit: July – September

 Skaftafell National Park was joined with Jökulsárgljúfur National Park and is today part of Vatnajökull National Park.
 While there are no roads within the park, a series of hiking trails of various lengths and difficulties give visitors access to some of the most beautiful landscapes in Iceland.